-So far, everything we’ve described about the day sounds so formal.
-But we promise it doesn’t feel that way!
+So far, everything I've described about the day sounds so formal.
+But I promise it doesn’t feel that way!
 The judges who volunteer as officiants love what they do.
 Everyone is excited to be there and celebrate this moment with you.

 About ten minutes after your appointment time, the first public ceremony will begin.
 It’s short but really sweet and beautiful.
 Every judge says the same thing with only about 10% variation between each one.
 They are required to say certain words, but each one puts their own spin on it.

 Keep in mind that personal vows are not permitted, due to the simplified nature of a civil ceremony.
-But we promise that you will love and appreciate every word from your officiant.
+But I promise that you will love and appreciate every word from your officiant.

 Judges are inclusive and welcome all couples.
 Instead of the traditional gendered pronouncement, judges will say “I now pronounce you spouses for life.”
-We love this!
+I love this!